ffiInnovator/fabric-adventureworks-database/Readme.md

 In the Medallion Architecture, the **_SILVER_** layer is where data undergoes cleaning, validation, and transformation to create a more refined and consistent dataset.
 This layer is crucial for ensuring data quality and reliability, making it suitable for business intelligence and machine learning applications.
 The specific details for this project are as follows:
 - Converts text strings to binary format
-- Convert texts string to boolean format
+- Converts text strings to boolean format
 - Removes multi-byte characters
 - Performs data type conversion
 - Executes nullable transformations